 Here is the good news, green tea contains lots of manganese and with the presence of polyphenol, it can protect cells from radiation damages and repair damaged cells.
 Studies have shown that if you drink 2 cups of green tea in a day, its anti-radiation is equivalent to eating a kilogram of iodized salt.

-Closing Words on Skin Benefits of Green Tea
+Closing Words on Green Tea Health Benefits of Skin

 If you have experienced any other benefits of this wonderful tea in addition to these 6 benefits of green tea for skin, please do share in the comments box.